 If you are an HR professional, here are 5 job application suggestions exclusively intended to screen your candidate.

 Many people enjoy dressing up for their celebrations for Halloween, but have you ever considered the masks that candidates wear to impress during the hiring process?
 In this article, you’ll discover five tips for seeing behind the mask on a job application.
 You can determine whether a candidate is just a fly-by-night charade or has an authentic desire to be part of your team.
 Don’t forget to check these 5 things on a candidate’s job application:

 1. Check for gaps in their employment

-Examining the timeline of the applicant’s work history can help you determine if they have had consistent employment, or if they have had stretches without a job.
+Examining the applicant’s work history timeline can help you determine if they have had consistent employment or if they have had stretches without a job.
 Utilizing a date scanning function automatically arranges, in chronological order, all the reported dates obtained from former employers.
 Unemployment, whether consistent or sporadic, can be a red flag.

 2. Look for decreased responsibility over time, or from one job to another

 It is natural for career progression to provide increased responsibility for an employee.
 Over time a person can stagnate in their job performance.
 Even worse, they can regress.
-When a candidate’s resume or application shows a negative change in job requirements or expectations, investigate as to why that may be.
+When a candidate’s resume or application shows a negative change in job requirements or expectations, investigate why that may be.
 This can be seen as a demotion or a vertical move within an organization.
 It could be a sign of personality conflicts or poor job performance.

 3. Watch out for applicants with a consistent history of short-term employment